x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### reportingBegin

 *String* *nullable*.
-ReportingBegin provides the start of the time period covered by the message.
+The start of the time period covered by the message.
 Example:

     "reportingBegin": "2012-05-04"

 ### reportingEnd

 *String* *nullable*.
-ReportingEnd provides the end of the time period covered by the message.
+The end of the time period covered by the message.
 Example:

     "reportingEnd": "2012-06-01"